 How the model will be used and by whom will determine the accuracy level that it needs to achieve.
 This will inform how your labeling ops team will source the training data, how the data will need to be adjusted and annotated, and how much training data they’ll need to develop.
 If the ML data labeling team starts creating training data without all the relevant information about the model and use case, the data is less likely to be effective and the training process will take much longer.

 Start small and iterate as much as possible

-Once you’ve established the business case, you’ll have a hypothesis for how the model will work and how the training data will need to be annotated.
+Once you’ve established the business case, you’ll need a hypothesis for how the model will work and how training data will need to be annotated.
 The next step is to source and develop training data.
-Iterative, thoughtful development is key to create a sufficient amount of high quality training data.
+Iterative, thoughtful development is key to creating a sufficient amount of high quality training data.

 Labeling operations is still relatively new for most enterprises, and developing a robust system that serves an organization’s specific needs will likely require some experimentation.
 That’s why it’s so important to carefully document each part of the process.
 Here are a few key considerations to keep in mind:

 - Every role on the team, from domain experts to labelers, should be performing their tasks according to the same guidelines.
-This way, the labeling process is repeatable and scalable
+This way, the data labeling process is repeatable and scalable.

 - When data quality issues arise, document what they are and how they should be avoided in the future, and alter your process accordingly.